j-lum/se-tutorials/_posts/2019-08-09-anatomy-of-git-commit.md

 Discombobulate | Discombobulate rude opponent | Yes
  | |
-Edit | Edited Developer Guide to remove typo | No, wrong tense Remove | Removing dependencies on is_object, isobject, is.object, @unction/isobject, type-is-object, jsmicro-is-object | No, too long.
+Edit | Edited Developer Guide to remove typo | No, wrong tense Remove | Removing dependencies on is_object, isobject, is.object, @unction/isobject, type-is-object, jsmicro-is-object | No, too long & wrong tense.
 Also, [hahahahahahaha](https://www.npmjs.com/search?q=isobject).

 For larger projects with well-defined components, you can prepend the title with the name of the component.